 Building up your glutes isn’t just for the ladies (although this article works for both).
 Why do men need to train their glutes?
 Well for one, it’s to avoid having that flat ass when the rest of your body is so built up and well-rounded and second, it helps to improve other areas of your body, such as your legs, as they help you to perform better deadlifts, squats and lunges.

 Having weak glutes can also lead to many posture related issues because, along with your lower back and core, they help to keep you standing up straight.
 Weak glutes = Weak posture.
+Here are some tips on building up your glutes.

 Let’s build those glutes!